svetlyak40wt/django-faces/README.md

 ------------

-This application uses Pavatar protocol (http://pavatar.com/spec/) to show avatar for web site, or fall back to the Gravatar (http://gravatar.com), which need a commenter's email.
+This application uses Pavatar protocol (http://pavatar.com/spec/) to show avatar for web site, or fall back to the Favicon or Gravatar (http://gravatar.com), which need a commenter's email.

-If Pavatar and Gravatar not enabled for 'email' and 'site', then algorithm fall back to the default avatar image, which you can specify using `DEFAULT_AVATAR` option in the settings.py.
+If niether Pavatar, Favicon or Gravatar are not enabled for 'email' and 'site', then algorithm fall back to the default avatar image, which you can specify using `DEFAULT_AVATAR` option in the settings.py.

 All pavatars are cached during specified time period.
 Gravatars' caching is not realized yet.

 Dependencies
 ============

+This application depends on PIL -- Python Image Library.

 Installation
 ============